Get

 Grooming✂️

 With those big, fluffy coats, it shouldn’t be surprising to learn that Pomeranians have a pretty demanding grooming regimen.
-Their coat is very thick and dense, which can be challenging to groom at home without the proper tools.
+Their double coat is very thick and dense, which can be challenging to groom at home without the proper tools.
 Routine trips to a professional groomer are usually recommended to help your pup keep their coat looking shiny and healthy.
 Your groomer will do a “sanitary shave” as part of their services, removing the hair around the genital region to ensure bodily wastes don’t accumulate in the fur.

 You should expect to brush your dog’s coat at least once weekly (preferably more, however) between professional grooms.
 Expect to brush them daily during the shedding seasons.